jorgeareyesjr/chrome-search-adapter/README.md

-# chrome-search-adapter - Chrome Extension
+# Chrome Search Adapter

-The `chrome-search-adapter` is a Google Chrome browser extension that provides the user with context-aware UI that allows interaction with search engine results to explore and expose additional data associated with a given search result.
+The `Chrome Search Adapter` is a Google Chrome browser extension that provides the user with context-aware UI that allows interaction with search engine results to explore and expose additional data associated with a given search result.

 ## Key Features